-Each graduate campus, except the Pasadena Graduate Campus, has a mixture of computer classrooms and/or general use facilities equipped with Windowsbased computers and printers.
+Each graduate campus, except the Pasadena Center, has a mixture of computer classrooms and/or general use facilities equipped with Windows- and Apple-based computers, scanners, and printers.
 A user consultant staff member is available at each location.
-Free workshops in word processing and spreadsheets are offered regularly.
 For more information, call (310) 568-5688.